 “Fiona… That’s an unusual name for a Midwesterner,” Robert said.

 “My mom loves musical theater.
-It was her Brigadoon phase.”
+She was going through her Brigadoonphase.”

 “Can anyone use it?”